willn/go_meals_scheduling/SETUP.md

 ```

 ### schedule a few reminders spaced out over the rest of the session to send reminder emails to laggards

-### confirm with the Meals committee about which communities can attemnd the max capacity per meal

 ## END-OF-SURVEY